-MOTION: The Subdivision application for 16-32 Green Acres Subdivision Amendment on Tax Map: 12, Lot: 21 is to be (approved with conditions/denied) with the following findings of fact and conclusions.
+Jim Hanscom made a motion that the subdivision application for 16-32 Green Acres Subdivision Amendment on Tax Map: 12, Lot: 21 was to be approved with conditions with the following findings of fact and conclusions.

 FINDINGS OF FACT

 A. POLLUTION